 Scan to bottom of page for application.

 The Ohio Bird Sanctuary offers four internships each calendar year: two winter internships and two summer internships.
 All the Sanctuary's internships are currently funded through the Fran and Warren Rupp Fund at the Richland County Foundation.

 OHIO BIRD SANCTUARY

 GAIN HANDS ON EXPERIENCE AS A BIRD CARE INTERN

 MAKE AN IMPACT AS A SUMMER EDUCATION INTERN

 WINTER INTERNSHIP POSITIONS OFFER OPPORTUNITIES TO LEARN ABOUT AVIAN HUSBANDRY, LEAD EDUCATIONAL PROGRAMS, INTERACT WITH THE GENERAL PUBLIC, AND BE INVOLVED IN CARING FOR THE FACILITY.

-The Ohio Bird Sanctuary’s Internship Program is intended for students currently enrolled in college who are pursuing a career in animal care and/or environmental education.
-Interns will gain valuable hands-on experience in caring for and handling raptors and educating the public about them.
+The Ohio Bird Sanctuary’s Internship Program is intended for students currently enrolled in college who are pursuing a career in animal care, environmental education, or natural resources management.
+Interns will gain valuable hands-on experience in caring for and handling raptors, educating the public about them, and managing a 90 acre nature preserve.
 The internships are a paid position.

-The winter internships takes place from January through March.
-We are looking to hire two interns: a Bird Care Intern and a Naturalist Intern.
+The winter internships takes place from February through April.
+We hire two winter interns: a Bird Care Intern and a Naturalist Intern.
 The Bird Care Intern will work approximately 12 hours every weekend primarily assisting with bird care while also assisting with visitors and property management.
 The Naturalist Intern will assist with educational programs, management of grounds and trails, and greeting visitors.
 The Naturalist Intern will work approximately 12 hours every weekend (If student has weekday availability, this could be changed).
 To see the job descriptions, click the button below.
-Interviews for these positions are held during the month of November, and a decision is made the beginning of December.
+Interviews for these positions are held during the months of November and December, and a decision is made the mid December.